 A good example of our positive culture can be found in the support that many give to industry charities such as Perennial and Greenfingers.
 More selfishly perhaps, as a member of the Society of Garden Designers and the British Association of Landscape Industries, I can honestly say that I have met lots of lovely people through these organisations.
 Otherwise, I can see how being owner-manager of a small business could be a lonely place to be.

 Most (maybe all) of the points listed above are well-established in theory.
-I believe that it is my personal experience of leading and managing The Garden Company since the early 90s that has driven them home for me.
+I believe that it is my personal experience of running The Garden Company since 1991 that has driven them home for me.

 If you are a business owner, what would you add from your own experience?
-I’d be very interested to hear – whether you are new to the industry, or in the middle and later years of your career …. or from a different industry altogether!
+I’d be very interested to hear.
+Maybe you are new to the industry, or in the middle and later years of your career …. or from a different industry altogether?

-And if what I have said here resonates with you personally and you are looking for a new challenge … please get in touch.
+And if what I have said here resonates and you are looking for a new challenge … please get in touch.
 We are always on the lookout for people who are passionate about making clients happy with bespoke, handcrafted spaces.